toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/research.md

 - High risk bug reported to and confirmed by *redacted project 2*.
 - High risk bug reported to and confirmed by *redacted project 3*.
 - Low risk bug reported to and confirmed by *redacted project 4*.
+- Critical bug reported to and confirmed by *redacted project 5*.

 ---
 ### 🥊 Code 4rena contests